numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

     np.array([100], dtype=np.uint8) + 200 == np.array([44], dtype=np.uint8)

-Considering this, we believe that the proposal follows the "principle of least surprise".
+Considering that the proposal aligns with the behavior of in-place operands and avoids the surprising switch in behavior that only sometimes avoids overflow in the result, we believe that the proposal follows the "principle of least surprise".

 Usage and Impact